Psalm 139: God's Intimate Knowledge Of Us

 David goes on to say in such beautiful language and word pictures (a communication gift given to him by God) that God's Spirit is with him in heaven, in the grave, in the wings of the morning, in the depths of the sea, and with a great hope that God sees us even in the darkest places.
 Glory to God.
-Isn't that what Jesus mean when He promised "I will never leave you nor forsake you."
+That's what Jesus meant when He promised "I will never leave you nor forsake you."

 You can run but you can't hide

-Sometimes we don't want God to be with us everywhere when were are in sin.
-We may not want to do what He's asked us to do.
+Sometimes we don't want God to be with us everywhere when we are in sin.
+We may not want to do what He's asks us to do.
 The prophet Jonah didn't like the job God gave him to do, so he fled to the other side of the world (over 2,500 miles), away from his calling, and away from his Caller, convinced God wouldn't know.

 He went down to Joppa, and found a ship going to Tarshish; so he paid the fare, and went down into it, to go with them to Tarshish from the presence of the Lord (Jonah 1"3).

 It ended up that God prepared a little surprise for the defiant Jonah.
 He was swallowed by a great fish.
 It was God's way of getting him alone and unable to do anything but listen.
 In utter darkness he dwelt for three days and three nights in this big fish, miserably experiencing disgusting smells, sensations, noises, and who knows what else.
 It is believed the acid from the belly of the fish would have bleached him white, which I am sure was painful.
 He had seaweed wrapped around his head (2:5).
 EW!
 It was there he had to conclude like David, "...even in darkness, I cannot hide from you."